 Just what is a blue light filter?
 The sun, indoor lights, your computer, phone, and other digital devices – all these expose you to different light rays.
 You probably already know that sunlight contains white light as well as the infamous invisible ultraviolet rays.
 However, what may surprise you is that the visible white light emitted by the sun isn’t a single entity.
-It’s composed of a range of different colors that contain different amounts of energy.
+It’s composed of a range of different colours that contain different amounts of energy.

 What is blue light?